 - Commission on Rehabilitation Counselor Certification

-The Department of Rehabilitation Counseling masters program is accredited by Council on Accreditation of Counseling & Related Educational Programs (CACREP) under the rehabilitation counseling specialty.
+The Department of Rehabilitation Counseling masters program is accredited by Council for Accreditation of Counseling & Related Educational Programs (CACREP) under the rehabilitation counseling specialty.
 The program is fully accredited until 2019.

 Information concerning the status of this program, contact: